c2platform/ansible-collection-forgerock/roles/opends/README.md

 # TODO

 1. Starts two instances.
 Why?
 What is the purpose / idea of having two instances?
 Where is this deployment config explained  in ForgeRock documents?
+More info on this in the VIPS wiki for ForgeRock: logs tampering prevention.

+ForgeRock Access Management relies on the following repositories to deliver by the Directory service:

+Configuration Store (CFG): Each access management server comes with an store that you can configure to store policies, configuration data, identity data, and CTS tokens.
+At BKWI we will use ForgeRock Directory Services as an external configuration store.

+User Store (USR): Access Management checks user credentials against one (or several) ForgeRock Directory Services.